 Thanks to its grace and elegance and because of the memorial‘s depth, the black granite Virginia Black has been a very good choice for Ground Zero Memorial.

-Use of the Virginia Black granite
+Use of the granite Virginia Black

 Virginia Black shows that a gabbro is a very hard and resistant material, particularly suitable for outer areas.